g2nb/jupyter-wysiwyg/README.md

 # WYSIWYG HTML/Markdown Editor for Jupyter Notebook

-This is an nbextension that enables WYSIWYG editing functionality for HTML/Markdown cells in Jupyter.
+This is an nbextension/labextension that enables WYSIWYG editing functionality for HTML/Markdown cells in Jupyter.

+> The extension for Jupyter Notebook can be found in the master branch.
+The JupyterLab version is found in the lab branch.

 ## Installing